digitaldave0/docs/aws/aws/notes/aws_associate_notes_may_2021.md

 - Public Service & hihly avalible
 - Streams store a 24-hour moving window of data
 - Kinesis data firehose allows the long term persistent storage of kinesis data onto services like S3
+- Producers > Kinesis Stream > Consumers
+- As Single Kinesis stream adds shards
+- 1Mb Ingestion , 2Mb Consumption
+- 24hr roling window can be increased to 7 day for addtional cost
+- Kinesis data Record (1Mb)
+- SQS vs Kinesis injestion of data = Kinesis
+- Streaming data
+- Worker pool, decouple, Asynchronous communications = SQS
+- Kinesis designed for huge scale injestion
+- Data ingestion, Analytics, Montoring, App Clicks

+## Amazon Cognito - User and Identity Pools

+- Authenication, Authorization and user management for web/mobile apps
+- USER POOLS - Sign-in and get a JSON Web Token JWT
+- IDENTITIY POOLS - Allow you to offer access to Temporary AWS Credentials
+- Web Indentity Federation = userpool = identity pool
+- Federated Indetities SWAP - Google, Facebook, Twitter, SAML2.0 & user Pool for short term AWS Credentials to access AWS Resources

+- A user pool is a user directory in Amazon Cognito.
+With a user pool, your users can sign in to your web or mobile app through Amazon Cognito.
+Your users can also sign in through social identity providers like Google, Facebook, Amazon, or Apple, and through SAML identity providers.
+Whether your users sign in directly or through a third party, all members of the user pool have a directory profile that you can access through a Software Development Kit (SDK).

+- Amazon Cognito identity pools (federated identities) enable you to create unique identities for your users and federate them with identity providers.
+With an identity pool, you can obtain temporary, limited-privilege AWS credentials to access other AWS services.